-Hannah Fresques is a data fellow at ProPublica.
-She previously worked in education policy research with MDRC, a nonpartisan, nonprofit research organization specializing in random assignment program evaluation.
+Hannah Fresques is a data reporter at ProPublica.
+She previously worked as a data fellow at ProPublica and in education policy research with MDRC, a nonpartisan, nonprofit research organization specializing in random assignment program evaluation.
 She holds a master’s degree in quantitative methods for social sciences from Columbia University, where her coursework focused on applied statistics, research methodology and data science.

 School officials nationwide dodge accountability ratings by steering low achievers to alternative programs.
 In Orlando, Florida, the nation’s tenth-largest district, thousands of students who leave alternative charters run by a for-profit company aren’t counted as dropouts.